Mesothelioma and Fertility in Men

 Cancer itself does not impact fertility in most men.
 Only cancers that directly affect the testicles or pituitary gland have specific impacts on fertility.
 For example, testicular cancer can obviously impact fertility and reduce sperm production.[1]

-Although mesothelioma does not directly impact fertility, the treatments used against this cancer do.
-Chemotherapy, radiation therapy, and surgery can all reduce fertility by damaging organs that produce sperm or by directly killing sperm cells.
-This infertility may be partial or total, and temporary or permanent.[1]
+Although mesothelioma does not usually directly impact fertility, the treatments used against this cancer do.
+Chemotherapy, radiation therapy, and surgery can reduce fertility by damaging organs that produce sperm or directly killing sperm cells.
+This infertility may be partial or total and temporary or permanent.[1]

 Chemotherapy and Fertility

-Chemotherapy is a common treatment for mesothelioma and is most likely to reduce fertility.
-Chemo drugs are not specific to tumor cells; instead, they target any fast-growing cells in the body, including healthy sperm cells.
-Because sperm cells grow and divide rapidly, they are often destroyed by the drugs used in chemotherapy.
+Chemotherapy is a standard treatment for mesothelioma and is most likely to reduce fertility.
+Chemotherapy drugs are not specific to tumor cells.
+They target any fast-growing cells in the body, including healthy sperm cells.
+Because sperm cells grow and divide rapidly, the drugs used in chemotherapy often destroy them.

 The damage caused by chemotherapy varies and depends on several factors.
 Some men may lose some fertility but still have some sperm-producing cells left after treatment.
 Others may have all their sperm-producing cells destroyed, rendering them completely and permanently infertile.[1]